-A responsible official for the Permittee shall complete and submit to the Department an annual emissions inventory on a form prescribed by the Director.
+A responsible official for the Permittee shall complete and submit to the Department an annual emissions inventory on a form prescribed by the c.
+Excess Emissions Report

+Director.
 The emissions inventory is due on March 31 of each year and shall cover emissions from the previous calendar year.
 The emissions inventory shall be determined using the actual emissions and shall be based on the measured data or emissions factors specified on the emissions inventory form.